yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-dom-manipulation-intro/index.md

   <p><strong>Medium Challenge:</strong> If you changed the text of the <code class="try-it-code">h1</code> on one line of code, then on the line below changed it to something else, which one would show in the browser?
 Why? </p>
 </div>

 This was interesting, but we could have just written different text inside the HTML tags to accomplish what we just did here.
-It was mentioned earlier, we are taking today's concept step by step.
-Move on to Event Listeners and you'll start seeing some ✨magic✨ happen!
+As was mentioned earlier, we are taking today's concept step by step.
+Move on to Event Listeners,and you'll start seeing some ✨magic✨ happen!

 ## Events

 Events are really at the core of DOM Manipulation.
-When we talked about user interaction earlier, that's exactly what events are.
+When we talked about user interaction earlier, that's exactly what we mean.
 An **event** is any action that the user takes while on our site.
 Clicking a button, scrolling down, hovering over something, and more.

 ### Event Listener

-In order for our site to respond to events, we need to write some code that so that our site becomes "smart" enough to lookout for a specific event on a specific element.
-This "lookout" is called an **event listener**.
-Their job is to sit around and wait for an event to take place in the browser, and when it does, it will call a function for us.
+In order for our site to respond to events, we need to write some code so that our site becomes "smart" enough to look out for a specific event on a specific element.
+This "look out" is called an **event listener**.
+Their job is to sit around and wait for an event to take place in the browser, and call a function for us when it does.

 This CodePen has an example of the syntax.
 Click "Edit on CodePen" to open it in the browser.
 Click the button.
 Click the button a second time.
 What happens each time you click the button?